Measuring dark energy with expansion and growth: Conclusion

 We also use forecast data with two non-standard models as fiducial, which are complementary: $w_0w_a$CDM, where only the background deviates; $\gamma$CDM where only the perturbations deviate ($f=\Omega_{\rm m}^\gamma$ and $\gamma\neq0.55$).
 In both cases, we find that the reconstructions are precise enough to detect these deviations from the standard model.
 This allowed us to present a diagnostic to probe the phenomenology that can cause these deviations.

-Summarising, our new method can provide some fresh insight into the dark sector of the Universe, based on a non-committal `agnostic' approach to the data.
-It is able to identify the contributions to $w$ from background alone and from background + perturbations.
+Summarising, our new method can provide some fresh insight into the dark sector of the Universe, based on a GP reconstruction of the data.
+Our results hold within the range of validity of the GP method.
+Although this method is not completely model independent (see e.g. \cite{Perenon:2021uom,OColgain:2021pyh} for further discussion), it is `agnostic', in the sense that it does not require a choice of a cosmological model.
+Our method is able to identify the contributions to $w$ from background alone and from background + perturbations.
 In this sense, it is complementary and orthogonal to more standard, model-dependent data analyses techniques, with which it can be compared when future data becomes available.